rules & regulations

 Teams are required to switch court sides at the first opportunity between games after 22 minutes.

 A standard WeHo Dodgeball match is played with 7 balls.
-All 7 balls will be placed along the court’s center line—three on each side and one in the center.
+All 7 balls will be placed along the court’s center line—three on each side.
+Posession of the remaining 7th ball will be determined by the captains "ro-sham-bo".

 Captains will ro-sham-bo to determine which match advantage each team starts with.
 The captain that wins may choose either ball control or court control.
 If the captain chooses ball control, the four balls will be placed on the right side of his team's court.
 The remaining three balls will be placed on their left side (and, correspondingly, the opposing team's right side).